boosterconf/boosterweb/content/program/thursday/3_short_talks_and_workshops_cont/kongesalen_2_3/the-psychology-of-surveys-crafting-questions-beyond-yes-or-no.md

 ---
-title: "The Psychology of Surveys: Beyond Yes or No"
+title: "The Psychology of Surveys: Crafting Questions \"Beyond Yes or No\""
 talk_type: "Experience Report"
 type: talk
 weight: 2